carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_deploy_configuration.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Device configuration discovered and imported to Web Application
+Device configuration discovered and imported to Web Application Security.
-Security.

 Description
 ~~~~~~~~~~~

 The document describes how to use the REST API to deploy Web Application Security configuration changes as saved on BIG-IQ to BIG-IP devices.

-Perform the REST API actions in the following order: 1.
-Perform a GET operation to determine the selfLink of a device.
+Perform the REST API actions in the following order:

+1. Perform a GET operation to determine the selfLink of a device.

 2. Evaluate the configuration changes created by the Web Application Security configuration modifications to determine if there are errors.

 3. Check the status of the deployment of the Web Application Security configuration changes to the network.

-The following extended example shows each of these REST API actions. ### Example #### 1.
-Perform a GET operation to determine the selfLink of a device.
-Perform a GET operation on the Web Application Security devices collection, filtering the results by a name and limiting the result to show the device name and the device selfLink that will be used later for searches.
+The following extended example shows each of these REST API actions.

+1. Perform a GET operation to determine the selfLink of a device.

+2. Perform a GET operation on the Web Application Security devices collection, filtering the results by a name and limiting the result to show the device name and the device selfLink that will be used later for searches.
 In this example the name being searched for is 'device1.com'.

 ::